tldr-pages/tldr/pages/common/xwininfo.md

 > See also: `xprop`, `xkill`.
 > More information: <https://www.x.org/releases/current/doc/man/man1/xwininfo.1.xhtml>.

-- Display a cursor to select a window to display its attributes (id, name, size, position...):
+- Display a cursor to select a window to display its attributes (id, name, size, position, ...):

 `xwininfo`